connorskees/connorskees.github.io/content/simd-crc32.md

 +++
 <!-- title = "An Approachable Explanation of SIMD Accelerated crc32" -->

-`CRC32` is a common checksum algorithm, notably found in PNG files.
+`CRC32` is a common checksum algorithm, notably found in zip and PNG files.
 The "CRC" portion stands for cyclic-redundancy-check, as the algorithm is largely based around cyclic codes.
 The 32 refers to the number of bits

 Modern implementations of this algorithm are heavily optimized and can take a while to understand.
 This article attempts give a simple explanation for the scalar implementation of crc32, and then work through the intuition behind the SIMD implementation.